global-asp/asp-source/en/0015_together-were-strong.md

 from the police.

 She joined the women and worked to organise a march to Pretoria.
 The women refused to carry a pass.
-They sang, “Wathint' abafazi;
+They sang, "Wathint' abafazi;
 wathint' imbokodo!
-You strike a woman; you strike a rock!”
+You strike a woman; you strike a rock!"

 Many hard years followed after Walter's arrest.
 He was jailed on Robben Island for 26 years.
 Albertina, also, was sent to jail many